Office Assistant: Legacy

 A small image of Clippit can be found in Microsoft Office 2013 and newer, which can be seen by going to Options and changing the theme (or Office Background) to "School Supplies".
 Clippit would then appear on the ribbon.

 Clippit appeared as an Office Assistant in Office Online as part of an April Fools' Day 2014 joke.
 Several days later, an easter egg was found in the then-preview version of Windows Phone 8.1.
 When asked if she likes Clippit, the personal assistant Cortana would answer "Definitely.
 He taught me how important it is to listen." or "What's not to like?
 That guy took a heck of a beating and he's still smiling."
 Her avatar occasionally turned into a two-dimensional Metro-style Clippit for several seconds.
 This easter egg is still available in the full release version of the Windows Phone operating system and Windows 10.

-On March 19, 2019, Microsoft released a "Clippy!" sticker pack for Microsoft Teams on the Microsoft 365 Developer GitHub Page, but was later removed three days later.
+On March 19, 2019, Microsoft released a "Clippy!" sticker pack for Microsoft Teams on the Microsoft 365 Developer GitHub Page, but was removed three days later.
 The sticker pack was later integrated into Teams itself on November 1, 2021, and has been included ever since.
 He is also present in some of the backgrounds users can select.